 Captain Graeme Thompson of BCalH and I met with NATS and after considerable discussion, even argument, the managers present agreed the two routes.
 At the final licence hearing, we proposed this new twin route system which would give air traffic control the flexibility to permit the helicopter to remain at higher altitude for longer albeit that the maximum of 2,400 feet amsl could not be exceeded.
 This would have halved the intrusion for most of those living under the route.

 There is an interesting conundrum when selecting a route.
-The obvious may be to draw a line over open countryside and avoid built-up areas – fewer people overflown but in areas with very low ambient noise levels an aircraft is more intrusive.
+The obvious may be to draw a line over open countryside and avoid built-up areas.
+The paradox is that fewer people would be overflown but in areas with very low ambient noise levels an aircraft is more intrusive.
 There is also an argument that a relatively quiet aircraft flying over a busy urban area would not be heard above the day-to-day ambient noise of road traffic, etc. It was an interesting fact that I received a minimal number of complaints from a street to the south of Heathrow, a street directly under Helicopter Route 9 and flown at heights as low as 500 feet by all helicopter traffic including Airlink.
 On one occasion I was invited by Heathrow Airport Ltd to attend a meeting of residents who lived along and nearby this street.
 Expecting a certain level of hostility, I was surprised to learn that those present believed they were attending a meeting to protest about aeroplane noise at Heathrow.
-They seem little concerned about the helicopter.
+They seemed annoyed that the meeting had been called to discuss the Airlink helicopter and had little concern over it.
 At one point one gentleman queried the safety of helicopters on the premise that (he claimed) the Technical Secretary of the British Airline Pilots Association (BALPA) had said that helicopters were unsafe.
 I refuted his argument assuring those present that they were safe and as a family man I would not spend hundreds of hours each year as a pilot if I had any doubts.
-He then asked whether I felt I was more of an expert on the subject that the BALPA official.
+He then asked whether I felt I was more of an expert on the subject than the BALPA official.
 I replied that I was confident that I was.
 Immediately, others in the audience shouted “of course he is!”
 One can find friends in unlikely places.

 Incidentally, whilst on the subject of noise, I have always found it strange that in my early days training to be a pilot in the RAF, it was a golden rule never to fly near hospitals.
 Yet anyone who has had the misfortune to stay in a hospital knows full well that the environment on the ward is often extremely noisy, even at night, due to the apparent unawareness of the staff of the noise they are creating, including loud chatter!